ano-27/srebs/readme.txt

 Remaining functionalities :

-1. cart - view all item list with edit, delete option
+1. transaction history with product and quantity details
-2. empty cart option
+2. bill dwld feature for indiv transactions
-3. checkout with all products in cart
+3. show details of product on product success page as well

 Views structure: